ZewoGraveyard/HTTP/README.md

 `contentType` will receive the value `JSONMediaType()`.

 We provide a number of type-safe computed properties in `MessageType` extensions.
-But if there's some header we missed, you can always extend `MessageType` yourseld and create your own type-safe header 😊.
+But if there's some header we missed, you can always extend `MessageType` yourself and create your own type-safe header 😊.

 ### Body